 - All staff are able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
 Nor should a victim ever be made to feel ashamed for making a report. - All staff are aware that children may not feel ready to know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build relationships with children and young people which facilitate communication. - All staff have been advised that they are not allowed to take photographs of children using their own mobile phone or personal camera (see Section H). - Staff training includes raising awareness of issues including children who run away or go missing, female genital mutilation and child sexual exploitation. - Staff training includes understanding how to keep children safe who are looked after by a local authority.
+It is also important that staff determine how best to build relationships with children and young people which facilitate communication. - All staff have been advised that they are not allowed to take photographs of children using their own mobile phone or personal camera (see Section H). - All staff training includes raising awareness of issues including children who run away or go missing, female genital mutilation and child sexual exploitation. - Staff training includes understanding how to keep children safe who are looked after by a local authority.
 This includes ensuring that staff have up to date assessment information, the most recent care plan, contact arrangements with parents, delegated authority to carers and information available to the designated person. - All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse and other risks online as well as face to face.
 In many cases abuse and other risks will take place concurrently both online and offline.
-Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the nonconsensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content. - All staff are given online safety training which includes an understanding of the school's expectations, applicable roles and responsibilities in relation to filtering and monitoring.